asumagic/angelsea/README.md

 checked and it is regularly tested against a test development build of [King Arthur's Gold](https://store.steampowered.com/app/219830/King_Arthurs_Gold).

+It is still in a bit of a "move fast, break things" phase, but we're trying to keep unstable features out of the main branch.

 ### Performance

 Compared to the [BlindMindStudios JIT](https://github.com/BlindMindStudios/AngelScript-JIT-Compiler),